blurend29/clo835_s24_proj2/README.md

 # Deploy a Python Application on Kubernetes

 In this project/assignment, I deployed a Python web application that displays the current time in Toronto, Canada, using Kubernetes.
-The application is containerized using Docker, using NodePort to expose it on port 3030.
+The application is containerized using Docker, and uses NodePort to expose it on port 3030.

 ## Steps used to complete the assignment/project